bhattaraiprayag/EchoScribe/README.md

 | `GET` | `/download/{session_id}` | Downloads the complete audio recording of a real-time session as an MP3. |

 ## 🏁 Getting Started

 ### ⚠️ Important Compatibility Note
 **Apple Silicon (M1/M2/M3) is NOT supported for GPU acceleration**.

 The underlying library `CTranslate2` used by `faster-whisper` does not currently have optimized support for Apple's MPS backend.
-Attempting to use the `mps` device will result in errors/poor performance.
-Mac users should select the `cpu` device.
+Attempting to use the `mps` device will result in errors/poor performance. **Mac users should select the `cpu` device**.

 ### 🎯 Prerequisites
 - **Python**: Version 3.9+ is recommended.